Type 1 Opt Out (Data Sharing) / National Data Opt Out

 FREQUENTLY ASKED QUESTIONS ARE AVAILABLE BELOW:

-From 1st September 2021 the government has directed NHS Digital (the national provider of data analysis for the NHS) to permanently access you and your family’s GP medical records.
+The government has directed NHS Digital (the national provider of data analysis for the NHS) to permanently access you and your family’s GP medical records.

 What this means is that NHS Digital will have access to your personal care records, including: